 Many Pittsburgh homeowners mistake condensation for actual skylight leaks, leading to unnecessary concerns about installation quality.
 This common issue stems from Pittsburgh’s varying humidity levels and significant temperature differences between indoor and outdoor environments, especially during transitional seasons.
 When warm, moisture-laden indoor air contacts the cooler glass surface of skylights during winter, water droplets form through condensation.

-Understanding the difference between condensation and leaks is crucial.
+Understanding the difference between condensation and leaks helps avoid confusion.
 Condensation typically appears as uniform moisture or small droplets on the interior glass surface, which often becomes worse in the morning or during temperature swings.
 True leaks, however, usually show as localized water stains on surrounding drywall or dripping from specific points around the skylight frame.

 Effective condensation management starts with controlling indoor humidity levels.
 Consider installing bathroom exhaust fans that vent directly outdoors rather than into attic spaces.
 Kitchen range hoods should also exhaust fumes outside the home.
 During winter, maintain indoor humidity between 30% to 40% using dehumidifiers or properly configured HVAC systems.
 Improving air circulation with ceiling fans also helps prevent moisture from settling on skylight surfaces.